TommasoCere/homebridge-weatherxm/README.md

 1. API Key

 - Go to [pro.weatherxm.com](https://pro.weatherxm.com) and sign in.
-- Open “Settings” → “API Keys”.
+- Open the side menu and go to "API Management".
-- Create a new key if you don’t have one, then copy it and paste it in Homebridge (field “WeatherXM API Key”).
+- Create a new key if you don't already have one, then copy the value and paste it into Homebridge ("WeatherXM API Key" field).
 - The key must be sent via the X-API-KEY header (the plugin handles this automatically).

 1. Station ID

-- Go to “Stations” and select your station.
+- Open the side menu and go to "Map", then select your station on the map.
-- You’ll find the ID under the station “Details” page; it’s also visible in the station page URL.
+- You can find the ID by clicking on a station and scrolling under "Station Info" to find "Station ID".
-- Copy the ID and paste it in the “Station ID” field in Homebridge.
+- Copy the ID and paste it into the "Station ID" field in the Homebridge configuration.

 ## Exposed sensors